How to Dispose of Your Christmas Tree

 - Remove all decorations, lights, and tinsel;

-- Cut the tree into sections no larger than 4 feet long and 6 inches in diameter; and
+- Cut the tree trunk, limbs and branches into sections no longer than 4 feet and no wider that 6 inches in diameter; and

 - Place curbside on your regular yard waste collection day.

 Drop it Off